Owanah Anderson: Scholarship

 In recognition of Anderson's strong leadership and 15-year commitment to the Association on American Indian Affairs (AAIA), the non-profit organization decided to name an annual merit-based scholarship after her.
 The scholarship, first awarded for the 2014-2015 academic year, provides funding to indigenous women who are enrolled tribal citizens of the continental United States or Alaska for pursuing an Associate's degree or higher as full time students.
 To be eligible, students must at least have a 2.5 out of 4.0 GPA and be enrolled in a tribe, regardless of whether it is recognized at federal or state levels.

 Personal life

 Sometime after graduating high school, Anderson married her first husband and had a son, Steven Shelton, who she raised on her own.
 The couple divorced, and later she met Henry Anderson, an attorney in Wichita Falls, Texas, whose children she helped raise.
-In 1983, Henry Anderson passed away, and Owanah Anderson moved to New York to become chairperson of the National Committee on Indian Affairs of the Episcopal Church.
+In 1983, Henry Anderson died, and Owanah Anderson moved to New York to become chairperson of the National Committee on Indian Affairs of the Episcopal Church.